Krusop ransomware removal instructions

 How to protect yourself from ransomware infections?

-In order to prevent PUAs from infiltrating computers users must be very cautious during the download/update/installation processes, as well as when browsing the Internet in general.
-It is very important to handle all email attachments with care.
-If the file/link is irrelevant, then do not open anything.
-Files/links received from suspicious/unrecognizable email addresses should be ignored as well.
-Moreover, be sure to download programs only from their official sources and, if possible, use direct download links.
-Same goes for software updates - perform this task only by using implemented functions or tools provided by the official developer.
-Third party downloaders/updaters/installers often include rogue app and, thus, such tools shouldn't be used.
-Now every user should be aware that software piracy is a cyber crime and, if that wasn't enough, the risk of infections is extremely high due to the fact that vast majority of cracking tools are fake.
-For this reason, activating installed software via third party/illegal tools should never be considered.
-Lastly, be sure to have a reputable Internet security suite installed and running at all times - such software is more than likely to detect and eliminate most of infections before they harm the system.
+To prevent PUA infiltration, be cautious during the download/update/installation processes, and when browsing the Internet in general.
+Handle all email attachments with care.
+If the file/link is irrelevant, do not open anything.
+Files/links received from suspicious/unrecognizable email addresses should be ignored.
+Download programs from their official sources and, if possible, use direct download links.
+The same applies to software updates - perform this task using implemented functions or tools provided by the official developer.
+Third party downloaders/updaters/installers often include rogue apps and, thus, such tools should not be used.
+Software piracy is a cyber crime and the risk of infection is extremely high, since many cracking tools are fake.
+Therefore, activating installed software via third party/illegal tools should never be considered.
+Have a reputable Internet security suite installed and running at all times - this software detects and eliminates infections before they harm the system.
 The key to computer safety is caution.
 If your computer is already infected with Krusop, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Krusop ransomware's text file ("_readme.txt"):
+Text presented in Krusop ransomware text file ("_readme.txt"):

 Don't worry, you can return all your files!

 All your files like photos, databases, documents and other important are encrypted with strongest encryption and unique key.

 The only method of recovering files is to purchase decrypt tool and unique key for you.